-2.2 Partnerships & Collaborations
+2.2 Partnerships & Collaborations*

 Describe any partnerships and/or collaborations with organizations directly related to the Specific Cultural Project (SCP) or General Programing (GPS).
 Discuss the responsibilities and benefits of the relationship and whether any formal agreements are in place.